 To be eligible, students must be enrolled in an M.S. or Ph.D. program in the College of Agriculture and Natural Resources and have a commitment to developing their teaching competence.

 Interested students or post-docs should complete the application form.
-Completing the form will trigger the College CCTP coordinator (Dr. Kelly Millenbah; Room 121 Morrill Hall of Agriculture) to schedule a short meeting with the individual about certification requirements.
+Completing the form will trigger the College CCTP coordinator (Lisa Duffey, Room 121 Morrill Hall of Agriculture) to schedule a short meeting with the individual about certification requirements.
 The form will also request approvals from the individual's research and teaching advisors.